 PB & J is one of the best food combinations I can think of!
 As a matter of fact, I’ve never met a peanut butter and jam sandwich I didn’t like.
+Those sweet and salty flavors just can’t be beat!
 In honor of National Peanut Butter & Jam day, I wanted to take these nostalgic ingredients and do more than smack ’em between some white bread.
 These delectable little peanut butter & jam sandwich cookies are a surefire hit and they’re totally vegan!

-I went a bit crazy after making these, and I wanted to test what other vegan PB & J goodness could be created!
+Oh, and I genuinely went a bit crazy after making these peanut butter and jam sandwich cookies.
+I wanted to test what other vegan PB & J goodness could be created!
 Go wild by trying these flavors in squares or french toast sandwiches, and thank me later.

 peanut butter & jam sandwich cookies